SyedMSawaid/weather-forecast/README.md

 To deploy this project to Fly.io, install the [Fly CLI tool](https://fly.io/docs/flyctl/install/) and log in using the `fly login` command.

-Once logged in, simply run `./deploy.sh` in the root of the project to deploy.
+Once logged in, simply run `./launch.sh` in the root of the project to deploy.
+The script will prompt you with a few questions, allowing you to customize your deployment experience.

+> **Note**: Ensure that the `launch.sh` script has executable permissions.
+You can set the executable permission using the command `chmod +x launch.sh`.

 ## **Docker**